Osaka patients forced to wait up to 10 days to take PCR tests | The Japan Times

-Osaka – Suspected COVID-19 sufferers in Osaka Prefecture were forced to wait up to 10 days in mid-April before they were given polymerase chain reaction, or PCR, tests, that detect infection, Jiji Press learned Sunday.
+Osaka – Suspected COVID-19 sufferers in Osaka Prefecture were forced to wait up to 10 days in mid-April before they were given polymerase chain reaction (PCR) tests, which detect infection, Jiji Press learned Sunday.

 As of Friday, some people in Osaka still had to wait about five days before getting tested.